EdLeckert/ha-tmobilehome/README.md

 ### Simple Sensor Entities
 `Simple Sensor Entities` can be used directly on dashboards in cards such as the `Entities` card.
+All `4G` and `5G` signal-related entities are disabled by default, since they update very frequently and are not supported by all gateway models.

 All entities begin with `T-Mobile`, which will be omitted from the "Friendly Name" here for brevity.